spacelift-io/user-documentation/docs/integrations/source-control/bitbucket-cloud.md

 curl -s -u your_username:some_app_password "https://api.bitbucket.org/2.0/repositories" | jq
 ```

-## Using Spacelift checks to protect branches
+## Use Spacelift checks to protect branches

 You can use commit statuses to protect your branches tracked by Spacelift stacks by ensuring that _proposed_ runs succeed before merging their Pull Requests.